rohithasrk/google-code-in-sample-tasks/README.md

 ## Blog about GCI with OpenWISP

-Write a blog post in english of minimum 700 words regarding your experiences in GCI with OpenWISP , describe 10 new things you learned, 3 challenges you faced and at least 1 aspect you didn't like.
+Write a blog post in English of minimum 700 words regarding your experiences in GCI with OpenWISP , describe 10 new things you learned, 3 challenges you faced and at least 1 aspect you didn't like.
 Include at least 3 images.

 Host it on your preferred blogging platform.